Bronystate/brstv3/index_rules.md

 **Know the difference between a kick and a ban**

-When you are kicked, your client will print a message stating you were kicked, with a reason in (parentheses).
+When you are kicked, your client will print a message stating you were kicked, with a reason (in parentheses).
-When you are banned, the kick message will say so, and you will be unable to chat until the ban is lifted.
+When you are banned, the kick message will say so, and you will be unable to join chat until the ban is lifted.

 You must appeal a ban in order for it to be lifted.